root-project/jsroot/docs/JSROOT.md

 ### Migration v5 -> v6

-In JSROOT v6 release some many incompatible changes where done.
+In JSROOT v6 release some many incompatible changes were done.

 Main script was renamed to `JSRoot.core.js`.
 Old `JSRootCore.js` script left to provide partial compatibility with old applications, but will be removed in future JSROOT v6.2.
 All URL parameters for main script will be